wolfSSL/wolfssl-nginx/README.md

 to the Nginx tests.
 The OpenSSL's superapp is required for OCSP Stapling testing.
 To test:
  1. Change into wolfssl-nginx directory.
- 2. Run the script: ./test.sh (If not using IPv6 then set HOST to localhost.)
+ 2. Run the script: ./test.sh (If using IPv6 then set IPV6=yes.)
  3. When working, the number of FAIL and UNKNOWN will be 0.

 Testing is only supported on Linux with bash.